What is the NOT Function?

 We will get the results below:

-Suppose we need to put no increase for employees.
+Suppose we need to put “no bonus” for employees.
 Basically, we wish to reverse the behavior of some other functions.
-For instance, we can combine NOT and ISBLANK functions to create the ISNOTBLANK formula.
+For instance, we can combine the NOT and ISBLANK functions to create the ISNOTBLANK formula.

-The data given to us are shown below:
+The data given to us is shown below:

 The formula to be used would be =IF(NOT(ISBLANK(C5)), C5*0.25, “No bonus”), as shown below: